ajrgodfrey/BrailleR/README.md

 1. storing the graphical parameters in ScatterPlot() etc. does not necessarily get the right ones slected.
 Need to replace this by somehow keeping the ... arguments supplied by the user.
 Tested using col and pch in FittedLinePlot()
 2. Get extra bits of information for WTF() coming through, such as other shapes, lines etc.
 1. get VI.ggplot() doing more; see vignette
+2. ascertain which shiny app widgets are useful for blind users' screen reading software.
+3. link various plot objects to sonify package.
 2. get more graphics ready for making into SVG for use on Tiger products; mostly in SVGThis() method
 3. Get more Graph types working with the additional XML to make them interactive.
 1. fix background of all code chunks in slides being made.
 This is probably an issue in the css file.